elb-min-uhh/atom-elearnjs/README.md

     * Changes internal settings of header and footer height
     * Check https://github.com/marcbachmann/node-html-pdf#options for more
         information on supported values
+* _CSS Stylesheet_:
+    * You can insert an absolute path to add an additional CSS file
+    * This file can overwrite elearn.js specific styles for the PDF Output

 ## Additions to Markdown Syntax